Kumbia Kings Live

 Kumbia Kings Live is a live album and tenth album by Mexican-American cumbia group A.B.
 Quintanilla y Los Kumbia Kings and the first live album by Mexican-American musician A.B.
 Quintanilla.
 It was released on April 4, 2006, by EMI Latin.
-The concert took place in Monterrey, Nuevo León, Mexico.
+The concert took place on April 30, 2005, at the Arena Monterrey in Monterrey, Nuevo León, Mexico.
 The song "Pachuco" is a studio recording that was released as a single to promote the album.

 The concert was released on video in DVD format in conjunction with the album.